Represent the RACP on the TGA Medicines Shortages Action Group

 Summary

-We're seeking 3 RACP representatives to join the Therapeutic Goods Administration (TGA) Medicines Shortages Action Group.
+We're seeking 3 RACP proxy representatives to join the Therapeutic Goods Administration (TGA) Medicines Shortages Action Group.

 Description

-Nick Henderson, First Assistant Secretary of the Medicines Regulation Division, will chair the group and has invited the RACP to participate.
-This follows our ongoing advocacy and engagement with the TGA on medicines shortages in 2024 (PDF) and 2025 (PDF).
+The First Assistant Secretary, Medicines Regulation Division – Nick Henderson has invited the RACP to advise the TGA on its future Medicines Shortage Action Group.
+This follows sustained advocacy and strong engagement with the TGA on medicines shortages through 2024 (PDF) and 2025 (PDF).

 • update the TGA’s medicine shortages framework to better meet public information needs

-• identify improvements to data and digital systems
+• identify critical data and digital infrastructure improvements

-• improve access to shortages information for health professionals
+• support better access to shortages information for health professionals

-• help sponsors make better predictions about medicine demand and shortages
+• better sponsor predictions on medicine demand and shortages.

 The meeting schedule will be confirmed by the TGA.
 All meetings will be held virtually via Microsoft Teams.